NMDSdevopsServiceAdm/DataEngineering/Glossaryoftools.md

 ## Athena
 Athena is an interactive query service that makes it easy to analyse data in Amazon S3 using standard SQL.
-Athena is useful when initially investigating a dataset.
+Athena is useful when initially investigating a dataset or performing ad hoc data analysis.
 You are charged $5 per terabyte scanned by your queries so it is best practice to limit your query to the top 20 rows of data.

 ## Jupyter Notebook via Amazon EMR